Muhamamd-Bilal-khan/FAST/README.md

 # FAST
 FAST CLASSROOM DOWNLOAD
-Contains Classroom Folders of Different Subjects Teacher name along with the semester is the name for ease No question sheet therefore it is just for keeping my docs in one place.
+Contains Classroom Folders of Different Subjects Teacher name along with the semester name for ease.
+No question sheet therefore it is just for keeping my docs in one place.